 Capital Investment Group, Inc. (“Capital Investment Group“) (CRD#14752) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.

-At the Law Offices of Robert Wayne Pearce, we have investigated Capital Investment Group, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+At the Law Offices of Robert Wayne Pearce, we have investigated Capital Investment Group’s regulatory and customer complaints and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 Can I Sue Capital Investment Group?